Niños leyendo en inglés en la ciudad de El Alto

 Children's Program which encourages and nurtures the gifts and talents of our young ones ages 5-12

-Translation Program which offers access to valuable texts and documents to both english and spanish speakers
+Translation Program which offers access to valuable Quaker books and documents to both english and spanish speakers

 We teach the native language, Aymara, at our center because many young people who have grown up in the city do not know how to speak it.
 Often, people come into the city from rural/outlying zones of La Paz and these young people are unable to converse with them, let alone help them around the city.
 Our objective is to create a community which accomodates and brings together both of these groups of people.